macylau/memory-game/README.md

 13. Card flipping animation.
 14. Auto play and loop background music when game starts.
 15. Matching sound effect when 2 cards matched.
+16. Player be able to pause and un-pause the game with "Escape" button.

 ### What tool or framework will you use and why?
 I'm Svelte to create this Memory game because I feel most comfortable with Svelte.
 In addition, I like using Skeleton and Tailwind with it, they make UI design so much easier!